NCAR/DART/docs/pages/Getting_Started.md

 `analysis.nc` .
 The model forecast will start from the analysis to advance the model in order to start the cycle over again.

-:dart: *NOTE*: the "forecast" will be the same as the "preassim" if prior inflation is not used, and the "postassim" will be the same as the "analysis" if posterior inflation is not used.
+*NOTE*: the "forecast" will be the same as the "preassim" if prior inflation is not used, and the "postassim" will be the same as the "analysis" if posterior inflation is not used.
 The *stages_to_write* variable in the "&filter_nml"